What’s dyspareunia? Causes of pain during sex

 Your psychological state truly has an impact on how you experience sex, which makes sense.
 So much of sexual experience is based on context, whether it’s your underlying mindset or your relationship with your partner.
 Oftentimes, there can also be a psychological thread that is affecting one’s perception of a sexual experience.

-The most common causes of dyspareunia
+The most common causes of painful intercourse

 What other factors can cause dyspareunia?
 Here’s what the research tells us: